Written Cantonese: Vocabulary

 The two Chinese sentences are grammatically identical, using an A-not-A question to ask "Is it theirs?" (referring to an aforementioned object).
 Though the characters correspond 1:1, the actual glyphs used are all different.

 Cognates

 There are certain words that share a common root with standard written Chinese words.
 However, because they have diverged in pronunciation, tone, and/or meaning, they are often written using a different character.
 One example is the doublet 來 loi^{4} (standard) and 嚟 lei^{4} (Cantonese), meaning "to come."
 Both share the same meaning and usage, but because the colloquial pronunciation differs from the literary pronunciation, they are represented using two different characters.
-Some people argue that representing the colloquial pronunciation with a different (and often extremely complex) character is superfluous, and would encourage using the same character for both forms since they are cognates (see Derived characters below).
+Some people argue that representing the colloquial pronunciation with a different (and often extremely complex) character is superfluous, and would encourage using the same character for both forms since they are cognates (see #Cantonese character classification below).

 Native words

 Some Cantonese words have no equivalents in Mandarin, though equivalents may exist in classical or other varieties of Chinese.
 Cantonese writers have from time to time reinvented or borrowed a new character if they are not aware of the original one.
 For example, some suggest that the common word 靚 leng^{3}, meaning pretty in Cantonese but also looking into the mirror in Mandarin, is in fact the character 令 ling^{3}.

 Today those characters can mainly be found in ancient rime dictionaries such as Guangyun.
 Some scholars have made some "archaeological" efforts to find out what the "original characters" are.
 Often, however, these efforts are of little use to the modern Cantonese writer, since the characters so discovered are not available in the standard character sets provided to computer users, and many have fallen out of usage.

 In Southeast Asia, Cantonese people may adopt local Malay words into their daily speech, such as using the term 鐳 leoi^{1} to mean money rather than 錢 cin^{2}, which would be used in Hong Kong.